Digital Resource Website

 Computers and Internet Use Policy

 Computers are often reserved for class use.
-Student must sign in to the "blue sheet" before using a computer.
-Students are also reminded to read posted notices before they sign in to use a library computer.
+Student must register using a Google form at the Sign-In Workstations before using a computer.
+Students may print one 4-page text only document per day.
 Students may also be asked to limit their time when there are other students waiting.

 Library Catalog (Destiny)